nocobase/docs/docs/en-US/handbook/action-template-print/index.md

   ```

 ##### Result
-When Carbone renders the report, the temporary image will be replaced by the image specified in the data.
+When Template renders the report, the temporary image will be replaced by the image specified in the data.

 ---